mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 [mdyzma@devbox mdyzma]$ sudo dnf copr enable nalimilan/julia
 {% endhighlight %}

 Bleeding edge version of Julia is held in separate repository, which can be added with this command: `sudo dnf copr enable nalimilan/julia-nightlies`.
-I decided to install stable Julia release.
+I decided to install nightly Julia release.
 Adding any of mentioned above results in:

 {% highlight bash %}
-[mdyzma@devbox mdyzma]# dnf copr enable nalimilan/julia
+[mdyzma@devbox mdyzma]# dnf copr enable nalimilan/julia-nightlies

 You are about to enable a Copr repository.
 Please note that this repository is not part of the main Fedora distribution, and quality